Murder of Ann Ogilby: "Romper room" beating

 That same Wednesday 24 July 1974 at 3:30 pm, outside the Social Services office in Shaftesbury Square, Ogilby and her daughter were kidnapped by 25-year-old UDA man Albert "Bumper" Graham, while members of Lily Douglas' "Heavy Squad" waited at the nearby Regency Hotel lounge bar overlooking the office.
 They knew beforehand that Ogilby had an appointment that afternoon at the Shaftesbury Square office.
 Using the pretext that a UDA commander wished to speak with her, Graham was able to abduct Ogilby and her daughter Sharlene as they left the office; Ogilby, taken in by Graham's words, willingly got into his blue minibus.
 Having made a pre-arranged signal to the watching women, Graham drove the two females away to the UDA club in Hunter Street, Sandy Row, which had been turned into a "romper room".
 When the UDA women, led by Douglas, arrived on the scene, Ogilby tried to escape, but was grabbed and forcibly detained.
-After Graham sent Sharlene to a corner shop to buy sweets, Ogilby was ordered by Douglas to be dragged inside the former bakery and forced upstairs to the first floor where she was made to sit on a wooden bench, blindfolded and a hood placed over her head.
+After Graham sent Sharlene to a corner shop to buy sweets, Douglas ordered Ogilby to be dragged inside the former bakery and forced upstairs to the first floor where she was made to sit on a wooden bench, blindfolded with a hood placed over her head.
 By this stage, Ogilby was so intimidated and terrorised by the "Heavy Squad", she no longer put up any resistance.
 Sunday Life newspaper suggested that she was bound to a chair instead of a bench.
 Ciarán Barnes, a journalist writing for the paper, had conducted an interview with Sharlene Ogilby in 2010.
 Retired RUC detective, Alan Simpson, who devoted a chapter to the Ann Ogilby murder in his 1999 book Murder Madness: True Crimes of The Troubles, instead affirmed that Ogilby was forced by her captors to sit on a wooden bench.
-Although hooded and blindfolded, her hands remained untied.
+Although she was hooded and blindfolded, her hands remained untied.

 Acting under earlier instructions by Douglas, who had remained downstairs, to give Ogilby a "good rompering", two members of the "Heavy Squad", teenagers Henrietta Piper Cowan (17) and Christine Smith (16), both of whom were wearing masks, proceeded to attack Ogilby.
 Cowan punched her forcefully in the face, knocking her to the floor.
 Ogilby was then kicked in the face, head, and stomach by both girls before blows from sticks were rained down upon her.
 When the two teenagers began battering Ogilby's face and head with bricks which had been lying about the dismantled bakery, Albert Graham and "Heavy Squad" member Josephine Brown (who was also masked), saw Ogilby's blood staining the hood and realising things had gone too far, started to panic and remonstrated with the girls to discontinue the beating.
 Cowan and Smith did stop, to smoke cigarettes and make plans to attend a disco that evening.
 Simpson suggested that during the attack, Ogilby had placed her hands inside the hood in a futile attempt to protect her face from the force of the bricks.